Financial Safety Tips: Using Direct Payment Apps

 Link Money Transfers To A Credit Card

 Using a credit card can provide additional security if you don’t receive the goods or services paid for.
 This is because most credit cards offer zero liability policies – this states that the cardholder isn’t responsible for unauthorized charges and it’s up to the cardholder to report these charges.
 Once the charges are reported, the issuer will be able to resolve the incident without any money being directly stolen from a bank account.
-Check with your credit card provider about their policies and which one applies to your card.

 Understand Terms & Conditions

 While it’s easy to accept the terms and conditions when you first create an account, it’s recommended you research fraud and liability policies, be aware of how you can contact them, and read about experiences others have had.
-The terms and conditions act as a contract between a business and its customer, and can provide insights as to what happens in certain situations.
+The terms and conditions act as a contract between a business and its customer and can provide insights as to what happens in certain situations.

 Never Send Money Using Public Wi-Fi

 You can find free public Wi-Fi just about anywhere nowadays, but that doesn’t mean the connection is secure.
 With public Wi-Fi, you run the risk of weak encryption or rogue hotspots.
-Scammers then have access to sensitive information, including email accounts, which can easily be used to obtain usernames and passwords for financial accounts.
+Scammers then have access to sensitive information, including email accounts which can easily be used to obtain usernames and passwords for financial accounts.

 Summary